qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: Evaluation of Quantum Memory Hierarchy

-\textup{\textbf{\revision{LD/ST and Surface Code Costs:}}} \revision{By default, our simulations assume that for the LD/ST ancilla, a round of measuring checks takes 2.5ms based on}~\cite{xu2023constant}\revision{.
-The sensitivity of this assumption is evaluated in Figure}~\ref{fig:sensitivity}. \revision{For surface codes, we assume one round of parity checks takes 1ms based on}~\cite{bluvstein2022quantum}. \revision{For both codes, we assume a logical cycle is a standard $d$ rounds of parity checks.}
+\textup{\textbf{LD/ST and Surface Code Costs:}} By default, our simulations assume that for the LD/ST ancilla, a round of measuring checks takes 2.5ms based on~\cite{xu2023constant}.
+The sensitivity of this assumption is evaluated in Figure~\ref{fig:sensitivity}.
+For surface codes, we assume one round of parity checks takes 1ms based on~\cite{bluvstein2022quantum}.
+For both codes, we assume a logical cycle is a standard $d$ rounds of parity checks.

-\textup{\textbf{\revision{T Factory Costs:}}} \revision{T factories are chosen to ensure the output T gate fidelity is low enough to reach overall program fidelity requirements.
-We model candidate T factories and production rates based on}~\cite{litinski2019magic}\revision{.
-We also model potential stalls in benchmark programs due to in-progress T state production.}
+\textup{\textbf{T Factory Costs:}} The T factory is chosen to ensure the output T gate fidelity is low enough to reach overall program fidelity requirements.
+We model candidate T factories and production rates based on~\cite{litinski2019magic}.
+We also model potential stalls in benchmark programs due to in-progress T state production.